samihabakri/D2S-Dataverse/README.md

 ### Development Environment
 Want to configure this installed and running instance? follow the next steps to install the preferred IDE and to deploy new instances according to your configuration:
-* Install intellij Ultimate on your environment (you can use your students' email to get a license for one year)
+* Install [intellij Ultimate](https://www.jetbrains.com/idea/download/#section=linux) on your environment (you can use your students' email to get a license for one year)
-* Clone this repository to `~/TUWien/Dataverse-docker/` directory using this command `https://github.com/samihabakri/D2S-Dataverse.git` , which will generate new folder named `D2S-Dataverse` rename the cloned folder to be `dataverse`.
+* Clone D2S-Dataverse repository to home directory using this command `https://github.com/samihabakri/D2S-Dataverse.git` , which will generate new folder named `D2S-Dataverse`
-* Import new project to intellij by importing `dataverse` directory
+* Import D2S-Dataverse project to intellij
 * Import maven dependencies from the pom.xml file then generate sources
 * Edit and code whatever you need, then execute install command in the Maven command line
-* Copy the *.war file to `~/TUWien/dataverse-docker/dataversedock/dv/deps/`
+* Copy the *.war file to `~/dataverse-docker/dataversedock/dv/deps/`
 * Perform build and up commands again to re-deploy dataverse with the new war file

 ## License